Rick Reynolds, LCSW

 Dating, engagement, and courtship are all based on a paradigm called romanticism.
 Romanticism is always about two people who are not together but are longing to be.
 It's about wanting what you don't have and the sacrifices you're willing to make to get it.

 Marriage, on the other hand, is based on a system called oneness.
 The paradigm of oneness is somewhat like tying two cats' tails together and then instructing them to get to the water bowl or to go out and catch supper.
-In marriage, it's no longer about wanting what I don't have; now, I'm connected to another at the hip, and we've got to figure out how to navigate life and life's incredible challenges.
+In marriage, it's no longer about wanting what I don't have; it’s about figuring out how to navigate life's incredible challenges while joined at the hip.

 As I always say, "It's far easier to want what you don't have than to have who you don't want," and at some point, during marriage, the latter comes to pass.

 Our inability to comprehend this reality sets couples up for painful disappointment.
-Frequently, marriage just doesn't meet our own expectations.
+Frequently, marriage just doesn't meet our expectations.
 I've always thought the best way to explain this reality is a baby in utero.
 If I could speak to an unborn child, I could try to explain what life is going to be like on the other side—how life is different and how there are these things called air and light, what it means to breathe.
-"Breathe?" the child might ask, "what is that?"
-My explanations might leave a lot to be desired.
-How can I explain the reality of breathing to a person who has never felt the wind or experienced anything beyond the safe warm fluid within the womb?
+"Breathe?" the child might ask, "What is that?"
+My explanations might leave a lot to be desired because how can I explain the reality of breathing to a person who has never felt the wind or experienced anything beyond the safe warm fluid within the womb?

-In the same way, our best attempts at explaining marriage are lacking.
+In the same way, our best attempts at explaining marriage to those not married are lacking.
 We can try, but ultimately those entering the marital union are usually pretty naïve about what they are about to experience.

 Divorce and Infidelity